jts272/pp4-safe-hands-guitar-tech/README.md

 14. In `settings.py`, assign the `SECRET_KEY` to `os.environ.get('SECRET_KEY')`
 15. Add the `SECRET_KEY` on Heroku as another config var.
 16. Add the config var `DISABLE_COLLECTSTATIC=1` on Heroku, as there are no static files yet.
-17. With databases configured and secrets hidden, the previous changes can safely be pushed to GitHub
+17. With databases configured and secrets hidden, the previous changes can safely be pushed to GitHub.
-18. On Heroku, in your app's 'Deploy' tab, follow the steps to link your GitHub repository in the 'Deployment method' tab
+18. On Heroku, in your app's 'Deploy' tab, follow the steps to link your GitHub repository in the 'Deployment method' tab.
-19. At the bottom of the page, select 'Deploy Branch' with `main` selected in the Manual deploy section
+19. At the bottom of the page, select 'Deploy Branch' with `main` selected in the Manual deploy section.
-20. Refer to `heroku logs --tail` in the CLI to troubleshoot any deployment issues
+20. Refer to `heroku logs --tail` in the CLI to troubleshoot any deployment issues.

 You can now develop with `DEBUG = True` and manually deploy your most recent pushes at any time on Heroku to make a new build.
 What you decide to code or